otherland/biblebasedliving/content/christian-historical-education.md

 *"For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope." ([Romans 15:4](https://www.bibleref.com/Romans/15/Romans-15-4.html))*

-*Source Material Integration:* In "A History of Christian Education" by James E. Reed and Ronnie Prevost, they emphasize the importance of understanding the history of Christianity as a means to gain wisdom and guidance for our present lives.

 ## 2. How does Christian Historical Education Shape Identity?